Metamora History

 This cemetery is the final resting place of six courageous conductors of the Underground Railroad.
 Three other conductors—Joseph Morse, Mark Morse, and James Bayne—are buried elsewhere.
 The former house of Capt.
 Parker Morse sat just north of the cemetery.

-More Coverage of Metamora's Involvement In The Underground Railroad
+More About Metamora's History In The Underground Railroad

 A close-up of bricks from the historic Stevenson Home in Metamora, Illinois